DataOperationsIL/CommunityWiki/SalarySurvey2025.md

 - All salary numbers are the Bruto numbers, not including extra benefits such as RSU’s, 10bis, etc.
 - **Everything Must Be Taken With a Grain of Salt**.
 We only have 49 responses to the survey, and in many cases, you’ll see a comment “<3 people” which means we only have 1-2 answers in this group, so numbers are not reliable in any way.

+- *Definition of technical skills (you will see this in several places throughout the report)
+Non-Technical: I rely on others for technical tasks and only use pre-built tools Somewhat Technical: I can use basic data tools such as Excel and querying engines (such as SQL) Moderately Technical: I can do some coding and data manipulation tasks independently Very Technical: I'm proficient in coding and can do automation/data engineering tasks

 ## Our many thanks for enabling this survey go out to:

 - **The people who responded**.
 Thank you so much for sharing this info with us, if we had a way to know who you are we would thank every one of you personally.
 - [ChatGPT](https://chatgpt.com/) and [Claude](https://claude.ai/) for their marvelous assistance in putting this report together
+- Community members who created and contributed to this report: Danielle Menuhin, Noemie Guthmann, Ziv Tubi

+##Visit our [salary survey vibe coded app](https://data-operations-il-2025-salary-explorer-627943038990.us-west1.run.app/) to play with the data independently

 - General Overview